Ino Nicolaou

-Ino Nicolaou (née Michaelidou) (1929, Limassol - 31 January 2018, Limassol) was a Cypriot archaeologist, epigraphist and numismatist that worked for the Department of Antiquities.
+Ino Nicolaou (née Michaelidou) (Greek: Ινώ Νικολάου) (1929, Limassol - 31 January 2018, Limassol) was a Cypriot archaeologist, epigraphist and numismatist that worked for the Department of Antiquities.
 Her contributions to all her fields spanned six decades.

-Education and Archaeological Career
+Education and Archaeological career

-She studied Classical Philology at the University of Athens, she continued her studies at the University of St. Andrews under Terence Mitford with a scholarship from the British Council, specializing in Greek and Latin Epigraphy.
-In 1976 she earned her doctorate degree from the University of Göteborg, with her thesis titled Prosopography of Ptolemaic Cyprus.
+Nicolaou was born in Limassol in 1929.
+She studied classical philology at the University of Athens.
+For some years she worked as a school teacher in secondary education.
+Then she continued her studies at the University of St. Andrews under Terence Mitford with a scholarship from the British Council, specializing in Greek and Latin epigraphy.
+In 1976 she earned her doctorate degree from the University of Gothenburg, with her thesis titled Prosopography of Ptolemaic Cyprus.
 As a student she excavated with Ioannis Threpsiades at Kerameikos and the Pnyx in Athens and with Kazimierz Michałowski at Palmyra in Syria.

-She worked at the Department of Antiquities from 1960 until 1989, retiring as an Archaeological Officer A, in her 29 years working with the Department of Antiquities, she excavated at the House of Dionysos in Paphos with Kyriakos Nicolaou, at the ‘Commissariato’ of Limassol, the Eastern necropolis of Amathous and the locality Phoinikas of Evrychou.
+She worked at the Department of Antiquities from 1960 until 1989, retiring as an Archaeological Officer A, in her 29 years working with the Department, she excavated at the House of Dionysos in Paphos with Kyriakos Nicolaou, at the ‘Commissariato’ of Limassol, the Eastern necropolis of Amathous and the locality Phoinikas of Evrychou.